Hosting A Course

-In general we attempt to host about 8-10 CSRS courses per calendar year.
-Beginning in 2021, courses are held on one “long” weekend (Friday-Saturday-Sunday), with each course lasting about 7 hours (8 AM until about 4 PM).
+The live portion of the CSRS series occurs on one “long” weekend (Friday-Saturday-Sunday), with each session lasting about 8 hours (8 AM until about 4 PM).

 Preference is sometimes given to regional sites that are located in metropolitan areas, and that are proximal to other metropolitan areas.
 We also consider how recently we last held a course in that region or city.
 If a course was recently held in a particular city, we may be less likely to host a course in that city again for about 2-3 years, depending on demand.